 Student grants are very similar to scholarships and people often use the terms interchangeably.
 Although they are alike in that neither must be paid back, they differ in that most grants are need-based rather than merit-based.

 Grants can still come from public and private organizations but are generally awarded through the federal and state governments or the university itself.
-Grants are usually based on economic status and income, designed to provide additional relief for lower-income students.
+Grants are usually based on economic status and income and are designed to provide additional relief for lower-income students.
 They typically do not have tough academic requirements but may have minimum standards that students must maintain.

 There are some merit-based grants, and these are usually more typical for grants that apply to international students.
 One of the most popular merit-based grants for international students is the Fulbright Education Exchange Program.
 Students who receive this grant are given funding by the US Department of State for transportation and full or partial tuition.
 You can check the Fulbright Scholars website for a list of countries from where international students can apply for this grant.